-The City of Saint Paul is proposing to implement bikeway improvements along sections of Pelham Boulevard, Myrtle Avenue, and Raymond Avenue in Summer 2017.
+The City of Saint Paul is implementing bikeway and traffic calming improvements along sections of Pelham Boulevard, Myrtle Avenue, and Raymond Avenue in Fall 2017.

 The purpose of the proposed improvements is to